12Balu34/ansible-for-nsxt-docs/docs/source/nsxt/nsxt_repo_sync_module.rst

 Synopsis
 --------
 - Attempts to synchronize the repository partition on nsx manager.
-- Repository partition contains packages required for the install and upgrade of nsx components.
-- Normally there is no need to call this API explicitely by the user.
+Repository partition contains packages required for the install and upgrade of nsx components.Normally there is no need to call this API explicitely by the user.